-Software Process Improvement projects, software process assessment, improvement action plan, practical experiences summary, this organization is structured in the following operational
+Software Process Improvement projects, software process assessment, improvement action plan, practical experiences

-John Doe's Company1 is a Spanish enterprise that is leader in the sector of consultancy and services providing. invoicing of the company is near the 700 Million € and has more than 2500 people in staff.
+John Doe's Company is a Spanish enterprise that is leader in the sector of consultancy and IT services providing.
+The invoicing of the company is near the 700 Million € and has more than 2500 people in staff.
 Its scope of action includes practically all the market sectors and its organizational structure is shown in figure 1.